 Let’s take the example of an e-commerce platform.
-For the end-users, the utilization of a platform should be intuitive every time they think of a product.
+For the end-users, utilizing a platform should be intuitive every time they think of a product.
 This is possible only if their experience informs them that the platform you design is convenient and easy to use.
 This allows them to browse through products, new arrivals, and discounts in a short time.

 The ability to create a product that provides such a swift experience comes directly out of a team culture that’s driven to deliver customer-centric solutions.

-For web design teams, product developers, and service providers, this retention is the key to success for their customers and to provide them the ability to do is a responsibility they have to own up to, in the modern world.
+For web design teams, product developers, and service providers, this retention is the key to success for their customers.
+To provide them the ability to do is a responsibility they have to own up to in the modern world.

 The idea behind this is simple, web-based, product-based, or other service-based solutions, that need to keep changing with shifting market demands.

-This is a call for creating multiple iterations of a product from time to time based on recurring customer feedback.
+This calls for creating multiple iterations of a product from time to time based on frequent customer feedback.

-More often than not, designers are too focused on executing assigned tasks and finishing them off, as opposed to providing the best solution possible.
+More often than not, designers are focus on executing tasks and finishing them off instead of providing the best solution possible.
 This process requires creative thinking based on customer feedback.

-For teams that have a culture of continuous improvement, the success of their customers is driven by value, continuous answers to the market gap, and easy-to-use solutions.
+For teams with a culture of continuous improvement, the success of their customers is by value, continuous answers to the market gap, and easy-to-use solutions.